Unlocking the Power of Magnesium: A Key to Women's Health During Perimenopause & Menopause

 Hot flashes and night sweats exacerbated by stress

 Not all magnesium supplements are the same.
-Here’s a breakdown of the seven main types of magnesium and their unique benefits:
+Here’s a breakdown of the main types of magnesium and their unique benefits:

 Magnesium Citrate – Highly bioavailable and commonly used for constipation relief and muscle relaxation.
 Great for women struggling with sluggish digestion and bloating.